Introduction of EBC Trek

 With regards to the terrain, you will not be undertaking any form of wall climbing, walking along narrow ridges with steep drops, or using ropes to haul yourself over rock faces.
 Getting to Everest Base Camp is a slow and steady walk with a strategically timed ascent into altitude.

-What are the best seasons for Everest Base Camp Trek?
+What are the best seasons for EBC Trek?

 Weather in the Himalayas is variable, and the best trekking seasons are usually determined by the arrival of the summer monsoon.
-In order to avoid the wettest conditions, many hikers travel during the spring, which occurs from February to March.
+In order to avoid the wettest conditions, many hikers travel during the spring, which occurs from March to May.
 This is the time of year when wildflowers are in bloom and temperatures are at their most comfortable.
-Other trekkers might prefer to undertake the Everest Base Camp Trek during the autumn season, between September and November.
+Other trekkers might prefer to undertake the EBC Trek during the autumn season, between September and November.
 This is perhaps the best time of year for crisp days and clear mountain views.
-Of course, winter treks are also possible; while temperatures can be cold and trails can be packed with snow, there is an undeniable appeal to enjoying the Everest Base Camp Trek without a crowd.
-We typically recommend hiking the Everest Base Camp Trek during the summer.
+Of course, winter treks are also possible; while temperatures can be cold and trails can be packed with snow, there is an undeniable appeal to enjoying the EBC Trek without a crowd.
+We typically recommend hiking the Everest Trek during the summer.
+Though, with proper guidance, information, and research about the mountains and climate, you can trek in the Everest region for the entire year.

 How cold is Everest Base Camp?